How to Lose Weight After a C-section Birth

-If you haven’t recovered enough to start moving about or just cannot gather the energy to begin exercising, you can opt for these massages.
-They will strengthen your muscles and bones, and also tone the muscles aiding weight loss.
+If you haven’t recovered enough to start moving about or just cannot gather the energy to begin exercising, you can opt for lipid bursting massages.
+These massages will strengthen your muscles and bones, and also tone the muscles and aid weight loss.
 These massages can also help you improve your body strength for a workout at a later time.

-Walking, especially brisk walking is known to speed up the process of recovery and also prevents blood clots.
-Walking doesn’t strain your body a lot during recovery but gives you a good cardio workout.
+Walking, especially brisk walking is known to speed up the process of recovery and also prevent blood clots.
+Walking doesn’t strain your body a lot during recovery and gives you a good cardio workout.

 You can begin to practice yoga about six to eight weeks after your C-section delivery.
-It is important that you consult a doctor before starting yoga and seek a go ahead.
-Yoga, when combined with a proper diet can not only help you lose weight but will also improve muscular strength and flexibility.
+It is important that you consult a doctor before starting yoga and seek a go-ahead.
+Yoga, when combined with a proper diet can not only help you lose weight but can also improve muscular strength and flexibility.

-Once your wounds have recovered well, it is an excellent time to start with a few simple exercises.
+Once your wounds have recovered well, you can start with a few simple exercises.
 Be careful not to overdo it right in the beginning.
 It is best to start gradually and build up as time passes.

 Here are a few exercises that you can try:

 It is vital that you begin strengthening the muscles around your abdomen to regain strength.
-Pelvic tilt is the perfect exercise for this.
+The pelvic tilt is the perfect exercise for this.
 Contract the muscles in your abdomen and use them to tilt your pelvis forward.
 These can be done when you are sitting, standing, or lying down.